John Brownless1

 Last Edited=29 Dec 2006

 Hannah Shaw was born on 16 March 1834 in Redcar, Yorkshire, England.1,2 She was the daughter of James Shaw and Sarah Greathead.
 She married John Picknett.
-In the census of 30 March 1851 at 1 Zetland Square, Redcar, Yorkshire, England, she was listed as the daughter of James Shaw.3 She died in 1878.1
+In the census of 30 March 1851 at 1 Zetland Square, Redcar, Yorkshire, England, she was listed as the daughter of James Shaw.3 Hannah died in 1878.1

 John Picknett1